When is World Mental Health Day?

 Make a Difference in Your Workplace with Mental Health at Work

 The critical message for the workplace is that, more than ever before, we need to know our colleagues better, so that we can notice changes, even virtually, which might indicate a move away from mental health for them.
 The kindness of starting that conversation might make a difference and lead to the signposting and support that is needed; or the conversation itself might be enough.
 If we are to get to know our colleagues, it is the conversation that is important, and it can be about anything.
 For many, working remotely has meant that it is often more difficult to notice any differences; being aware and conscious of changes in employees such as physical appearance, being withdrawn, not participating in work discussions as normal.
 Looking out for such changes and encouraging conversations will greatly help.
-Be aware of presenteeism, which it is estimated is costing nearly double absenteeism at around £15.1 billion per year in the UK.
-This is where employees may be physically present at work but are not functioning as they should or being productive.
+Be aware of presenteeism, which it is estimated is costing around £15.1 billion per year in the UK.
+This is where employees may be physically present at work but are not functioning as they should, or being productive.
 Is your workplace facilitating presenteeism by certain expectations/behaviours?

 Considerations of all of these factors can greatly improve the well-being culture in your business.